 Ascolana Olives

-The Ascolana olives are among the most well-known and loved finger foods of Marche cuisine, particularly from the city of Ascoli Piceno.
+The Ascolana olives are among the most well-known and beloved finger foods of Marche cuisine, particularly from the city of Ascoli Piceno.

-The secret to successfully making Ascolana olives is to obligatorily use the tender Ascolana olive, rich in sweet pulp, which grows in the Ascoli area and much of the province of Teramo.
-Additionally, the olive used for Ascolana olives is harvested before the harvest for oil, and preserved in brine with wild fennel, in glass jars.
-My mother makes a supply every year, so it wasn’t difficult for me to use them for this recipe!
+For the successful preparation of Ascolana olives, the secret is to obligatorily use the tender Ascolana olive, rich in sweet pulp, which grows in the Ascoli area and much of the province of Teramo.
+Moreover, the olive used for Ascolana olives is harvested before the harvest for oil, and is preserved in brine with wild fennel, in glass jars.
+My mother makes a stock every year, so it wasn’t difficult for me to use them for this recipe!

-Making Ascolana olives at home requires some of your time, and I recommend doing it in company: it will be a great experience and you’ll have fun!
-As you know, I live a few kilometers away from Ascoli Piceno, and here there’s still the tradition of making them at home by gathering the family: large quantities of olives are prepared, then frozen and fried as needed.
+Making Ascolana olives at home requires a bit of your time, and I recommend making them in company: it will be a great experience and you’ll have fun!
+As you may know, I live a few kilometers away from Ascoli Piceno, where there’s still the tradition of making them at home with family: large quantities of olives are prepared, then frozen and fried as needed.

-In my area, there’s no party or special occasion without the legendary Ascolana olives and the delicious fried Ascolana cremini!
+In my area, there is no festival or special occasion without the legendary Ascolana olives and the delicious fried Ascolana cremini!

 Try this version too: Fish Ascolana Olives